ScienceZoneUK/science-zone-uk/Microbits/knightrider_lv2/sensei_guide.md

 ## 💡 Teaching Prompts by Stage

 For all activities, it would be best for you to model how to use the microbit while walking through the steps.
 Show learners how you test and debug code, use print() often to demonstrate how to check variables and loops are working etc.

+There is psuedo code, use it to talk through the program problem.
+The code has comments, use these to help understand what's going on, copy chunks of code and use print() to be a detective.
+Run the workshop slowly, work through code snippets until everyone understands and can demonstrate understanding.
+DO NOT WORRY if you don't finish the workshop :)

 ### 🌟 Warm-up (display.scroll)
 - ✅ Confirm Micro:bit setup is working